pwittchen/ReactiveNetwork/README.md

 # ReactiveNetwork

 ReactiveNetwork is an Android library listening network connection state and change of the WiFi signal strength with RxJava Observables.
-It can be easily used with RxAndroid.
 It's a successor of [Network Events](https://github.com/pwittchen/NetworkEvents) library.

 Library is compatible with RxJava 1.0.+ and RxAndroid 1.0.+ and uses them under the hood.